-Although Ternopil date of foundation is unknown, the first known reference to it occurs in 1524, when, as a Polish town, it was sacked by Tatars.
+Ternopil foundation date is unknown.
+The first known mention occurred in 1524, when, as a Polish town, it was sacked by the Tatars.

 In 1548, Magdeburg Law was adopted.
-In 1655, Cossack troops headed by B.Khmelnitsky captured the town.
-But it remained under Poland’s control.
+In 1655, the Cossack troops headed by B.Khmelnitsky captured the town.
+But it remained under control of Poland.

 After the fall of Austro-Hungary, Ternopil was passed to Poland in 1920.
 It was annexed by the USSR in 1939.
 The Second World War inflicted exceptionally heavy damage on the city.

-Present day city is an important railway junction and has light, engineering, food-processing, and consumer-goods industries.
+Present day Ternopil is an important railway hub.
+The city has light, engineering, food-processing, and consumer-goods industries.

 The climate is of moderate continental type, with warm humid summers and mild winters.